Measure synchronization in interacting Hamiltonian systems: A brief review: Conclusion and discussions

 \section{Conclusion and discussions}

-In conclusion, we have comprehended MS in dynamical systems in this paper.
-Each system shares a phase space domain with an identical invariant measure during the MS state.
+In conclusion, we have comprehended MS in interacting Hamiltonian systems in this paper.
+Each system shares a phase space domain with an identical invariant measure in the MS state.
 This kind of synchronization is observed when the Hamiltonian systems exhibit either quasiperiodic or chaotic dynamics.
 Although synchronization in dynamical systems has been a topic of intense research over the last few decades, discussions on MS needed to catch up.
-We have discussed MS incorporating both classical and quantum cases in this paper.
-To this end, this kind of synchronization is relatively less robust than other types of synchronization observed in coupled dynamical systems.
+We have discussed MS incorporating both classical and quantum scenarios in this paper.
+Along with Hamiltonian systems with two interacting subsystems, studies on MS have also been extended to the many-body systems, i.e., Hamiltonian systems consisting of three or more subsystems.
+To this end, the notion of partial MS has been incorporated.
+Note that this kind of synchronization is relatively less robust than other types of synchronization observed in coupled dynamical systems.

 Besides, the anticipation of synchronization is an essential aspect of studying coupled dynamical systems~\citep{ghosh22, ghosh22_2}.
 It is well known that synchronization occurs when the coupling between the systems is strong enough to overcome the intrinsic differences in their dynamics.
 However, the anticipation of synchronization refers to predicting the conditions under which synchronization occurs before it happens.
 This can be accomplished through analytical, numerical, or experimental methods.
 Anticipation of synchronization is crucial for practical applications such as control and communication, where the ability to predict synchronization can aid in designing more effective control strategies or communication protocols.
 Moreover, the anticipation of synchronization can provide insights into the underlying mechanisms of collective behaviour in complex systems, leading to a better understanding of the dynamics of natural and engineered systems.
 MS can be anticipated using a parameter-aware reservoir computing technique based on machine learning~\citep{zhang22}.